One-on-one with Bernie Syron

 Passionate and tireless community builders, Bernie and Mildred Syron have spent the last three decades helping St. Michael’s transform into a global research and patient care powerhouse.

 Donors like Bernie and Mildred Syron have been the driving force behind St. Michael’s bold transformation.
-In the last 10 years alone we’ve seen the rise of world-class facilities such as the Li Ka Shing Knowledge Institute, the Peter Gilgan Patient Care Tower, and the soon-to-be twice-as-large Slaight Family Emergency Department.
+In the last 10 years alone we’ve seen the rise of world-class facilities such as the Li Ka Shing Knowledge Institute, the Peter Gilgan Patient Care Tower, and the Slaight Family Emergency Department.
 Thanks to the relentless commitment of supporters like the Syrons, St. Michael’s has gained global recognition for taking on some of the world’s toughest health-care challenges.

 Maybe it’s the constellation of health-care leaders who rise to the challenge every day.
 Maybe it’s the rich culture of compassion that dates back to 1892.
 Maybe it’s the personification of Toronto’s most prevailing values—community, inclusivity, and the impulse to help.